tmtsoftware/csw-prod-qa/README.md

-# csw-qa
+# csw-prod-qa
 Contains additional tests and example applications for the csw software

 * [Location Service Tests](locationTests)
 * [Config Service Tests](configTests)
 * [Framework Tests](frameworkTests)

-To build, run sbt stage.
+To build, run

+    sbt stage

+## Test Environment

-Note that the tests and applications here require that the csw location service cluster and config service are running, `csw/target/universal/stage/bin` is in your shell path, and the required environment variables are set.
+The tests and applications here require that the csw location and config services are running, `csw/target/universal/stage/bin` is in your shell path, and the required environment variables are set.
 For example:

-* Set the `interfaceName` environment variable to your host's network interface, as listed by `ifconfig -a`:
+* Set the `interfaceName` environment variable to your host's network interface, as listed by `ifconfig -a`.
+For example:

 ```bash
 export interfaceName=enp0s31f6